jmeile/JMMidiBassPedalController/README.md

 - After you have done this, open either the file: *sample-config.xml*, an **XML configuration file** with lots of comments documenting what to do, or: *bass-pedal-config.xml*, simple configuration with a **bass pedal controller**, or *foot-bass-pedal-config.xml*, configuration with a **foot and bass pedal controller** and save it as: *config.xml*

 - Open that file and modify it as you wish by filling your parameters, ie: **MIDI IN** port, **MIDI IN and OUT** channels, **NOTE ON** messages, etc..

+## Running the software
+Now you are ready to go.
+You can just type:

+`python FootController.py`

+Alternativelly, you can also setup another name for your configuration file, ie: *my-config.xml*.
+Under Windows, run the sofware as follows:

+`python FootController.py --config "C:\file\path\my-config.xml"`

+or under Linux:

+`python FootController.py --config "/file/path/my-config.xml"`

+If your file is saved on the same folder as *FootController.py*, then this should be enough:

+`python FootController.py --config "my-config.xml"`